-For those looking to advance further in their career supporting children’s education, the Diploma-level qualification creates a university pathway for you to use course credits to study a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching at Swinburne Online.
+For those looking to advance further in their career supporting children’s education, the Diploma-level qualification creates a university pathway for you to use course credits to study a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching at Swinburne Online or Swinburne campus (Hawthorn).
 This opens even more doors to you as an experienced educator:

 Help to optimise school readiness in children in the lead up to their formal years of schooling as a Kindergarten teacher.
 This role focuses on developing social, emotional and motor skills through play-based learning experiences, applying the National Quality Framework to maximise children’s outcomes.

 Primary School teachers teach children from prep through to Grade 6, drawing from the set curriculum to create engaging learning experiences that build children’s literacy, numeracy, physical development, creativity, problem solving skills and more.

 Discover the right early childhood education career pathway

 When it comes to opportunities, the sky is the limit with an early childhood education career.